Core i7-2675QM vs Core i7-2840QM

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-2675QM is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-2675QM is the stronger fit.
 You are getting 1.8% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-2675QM is the smarter buy today.
-Core i7-2675QM is at an unclear MSRP at $378 MSRP versus unclear MSRP, and it gives you 1.8% better PassMark.
-The trade-off is that Core i7-2840QM is still the better pure gaming CPU with a 11.2% average FPS lead across 3 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (10.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i7-2675QM is the better buy right now.
+Core i7-2675QM comes in at an unclear MSRP at $378 MSRP versus unclear MSRP, and it still gives you a 2.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (10.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?